Real talk: It’s hard for me to get excited about a salad. That is, until I tasted this crunchy chicken salad.

 Swap the apple for pear, sliced grapes or strawberries (or leave fruit out).

 Don’t want to use feta?
 You can skip cheese entirely or use gorgonzola, blue cheese crumbles or goat cheese.
+Chunks of cheddar would work, too, and would stay nice and firm in the salad.

 Can’t find/use pepitas?
 Sunflower seeds, walnuts, sliced almonds and chopped cashews would all work.
+You can even use peanuts!
+You just want a little crunch!

 You have the opportunity to really make this salad your own, so do it!
 That being said, the recipe as written is so good that I can’t wait to make it again and I hope you try it.

-Let’s talk about the dressing.
+Let’s talk about the dressing in this crunchy chicken salad

 Clearly, I’m late to the mason jar salad party.
 Better late than never, right?
 Anyway, the reason why these jars are so awesome to me is that you don’t have to pack the dressing separately.